Around 35 million vehicles are licensed for use on the roads in Great Britain with four people every minute being caught for speeding offences.

 You are given 28 days from the date of the notice to complete and return the form.
 You are also given the option to respond with additional information in the body of the accompanying form or sometimes in the form of an attached questionnaire.
 In certain circumstances, these responses can alter the way in which the police deal with a case and can be used in evidence in Court proceedings should you be charged.

-It is therefore very important to speak to a lawyer straight away to assess the best option before responding to the police.
+It is therefore very important to speak to a specialist motoring offense lawyer straight away to assess the best option before responding to the police.

 Speak to us today

-If you have received a Notice of Intended Prosecution (NIP), Section 172 request for driver details, or have been contacted in any other way by the police in relation to a motoring offence, contact our specialist Road Traffic Offences team.
+If you have received a Notice of Intended Prosecution (NIP), Section 172 request for driver details, or have been contacted in any other way by the police in relation to a motoring offense, contact our specialist Motoring Offences solicitors.